Paperwork Organization: Bills, Financials, Mail & More

 Need more inspiration?
 Check out all of my Organization 2013 posts.

-Do you have any suggestions on getting – and staying! – paperwork organized?
+Do you have any suggestions for paperwork organization?

 *Note – I am not a tax professional or accountant.
 These are just suggested guidelines.